luckybots/tengi/README.md

-# tengine
+# tengi - Telegram bot ENGIne

-Telegram bot engine.
 Key features:
 - Button clicks with no domain name needed (polling)
 - Bot commands in bash-like style
 - Ability to send periodic updates to other components (not only to Telegram callbacks)